peterbrittain/asciimatics/README.rst

 Oh and it provides a single cross-platform Python class to do all the low-level console function you could ask for, including:

-* Coloured/styled text - including 256 colour terminals and unicode characters
+* Coloured/styled text - including 256 colour terminals and unicode characters (even CJK languages)
 * Cursor positioning
 * Keyboard input (without blocking or echoing) including unicode support
 * Mouse input (terminal permitting)